r-grandorder/tri-hermes/en/pages/bamboo.md

 BB/GO tells the survivors "you may survive if you keep quiet, oh, but by the way, time is different, so it'll take 50 years until help comes".
 Survivors fighting intensifies, basically "Mist" by Beckman.
 Anyone who goes against him is thrown out, feeded away, or ordered to attack Melt and co who were looking around SE.RA.PH..

 BB/GO pretended to obey Kiara.
-Melt and Lip know they can't go against Kiara (because they were salvaged from her), but having hostile feelings, after a bit of neutrality and understading the situation, went against Kiara anyways.
+Melt and Lip know they can't go against Kiara (because they were salvaged from her), but having hostile feelings, after a bit of neutrality and understanding the situation, went against Kiara anyways.
 Melt was disposed of, and Lip was sealed.

 After HGW-ing for a while, Kiara becomes a immature Beast, and starts making her "main body", and chooses SE.RA.PH. as her body to become a beast.
 SE.RA.PH. starts turning into Kiara.
 At this point, the human Kiara becomes a sub-unit that she can throw away at anytime.
 (Zepar was clinging to this.)